 Career breaks describe longer periods of unpaid leave, during which the employment contract is usually discontinued.
 Like sabbaticals, the term 'career break' has no particular legal meaning.
 An example of a career break is a parent deciding not to return to work after maternity, paternity or adoption leave has ended, to continue caring for young children.
 Some employers may require employees to resign to begin a career break but may agree to re-employ them on their return.
 In other cases, continuity of employment will be preserved for example when an employer agrees a six month sabbatical to reward an employee for long service.
 Career break periods will not normally count towards years’ service under a pension scheme.

 Sabbaticals are often for shorter periods and, unlike career breaks, the contract continues.
 They are often unpaid but can be fully or partly paid by agreeing a percentage of normal salary.
 For example, an employer may have a policy of allowing a six-month sabbatical on 30% of pay to reward long service of 10 years or more.
-Other employers may decide to offer unpaid sabbaticals as a means of reducing salary payments once the furlough scheme ends.
 After sabbaticals employees normally return to the same job or a similar one.

 There is no statutory right to take a career break or sabbatical, but many larger employers or those in the public sector (for example education) may offer such breaks, at their discretion.